-Fee: $ 150.
+Fee: $150.
 Includes two health breaks and lunch.
 The Toolbox for Museum School Programs will be made available for free download to attendees.
 Participants will be required to bring their own supplies for taking notes, all other materials will be provided.
-Transportation will be provided to the CWM.
 Limited to 30 participants.

 4. How Do We Know What We Know?
 Implementing Historical Thinking in Museum Programs

 Held offsite at the Canadian Museum of History, in the new Canadian History Hall

 Presenters: Lindsay Gibson, Assistant Professor, University of Alberta; Viviane Gosselin, Senior Manager, Curatorial Curator of Contemporary Culture, Museum of Vancouver; Heather Montgomery, School Programs Officer, Canadian Museum of History; Sandra O’Quinn and Jessica Shaw, Learning Specialists, Canadian War Museum.

 The establishment of historical thinking as the foundation for many provincial social studies and history curricula has been a game changer for history education in Canada.
 Museums and historic sites are uniquely positioned to contribute to the development of students’ historical thinking abilities through their exhibitions, public programs and collections.
 This workshop will help museum educators navigate the waters of historical thinking and provide practical ideas for incorporating the “Big Six” historical thinking concepts into their institutions’ programs.
 Based on The Big Six by Peter Seixas and Tom Morton, the historical thinking concepts include:

 || • Continuity and change